HubSpot/calling-extensions-sdk/demos/demo-react-ts/README.md

 # Demo Widget - React TypeScript

-A real-life implementation of the Calling Extensions SDK using React, TypeScript, and Styled Components.
-Use it as a blueprint for your app!
+Features a real-life implementation of the Calling Extensions SDK using React, TypeScript, and Styled Components to act as a blueprint for your app.

-Note that this demo isn't a fully functional calling app and uses mock data to provide a more realistic experience.
+Please note: this demo app isn't a fully functional calling app and uses mock data to provide a more realistic experience.